-The data collected in this context is stored by us in order to provide you with information about the respective course and the university through the channels you have selected.
-The data is forwarded for further processing within the university.
-Inactivity on your part will result in the data being erased after 36 months, unless specified otherwise by you.
+The data collected in this context will be stored by us in order to inform you on the channels you have selected with information about the study program and the university.
+The data will be forwarded for further processing within the university.
+In case of inactivity on your part, your data will be deleted after 36 months, unless otherwise specified by you.

 4.1.2 Cooperation with external Internet portals